NDAX Review 2023 – Crypto Exchange in Canada

 After going through the list of security features NDAX employs to protect users’ funds and accounts, I had no doubts about placing my first deposit on their platform.

 First, the exchange uses the offline Ledger Vault, a renowned cold storage technology that operates on a multi-signature standard.
 This means that when activating a withdrawal request, it has to get personal confirmation from multiple senior members of the NDAX management team.
 In addition, the Ledger Vault of NDAX is whitelisted for added security, allowing only permitted addresses to participate in outgoing transactions.
-From the users’ side, they need to confirm the withdrawal through an email.
+From the users’ side, they need to confirm the withdrawal through email.

 Then, NDAX is one of the few crypto-related providers offering an insurance policy to protect its users’ funds against potential external compromises and Hardware Security Module (HSM) malfunction.
 For full transparency, the exchange keeps fiat funds in segregated bank accounts at a Crown-owned Canadian bank.